scattym/python-lib-meitrack-parser/README.md

-# Library for managing callouts to the geotool api
+# A library for parsing meitrack gprs data